Global Warming Basics for the Bay Area

 What can you as an individual do?

-- Climate action plans are required in all cities.
+- Support candidates, laws, and policies that deal realistically with global warming.
+Climate action plans are required in all cities.
 Check with your city’s clerk or Sustainability Committee/Commission for information on what your city is doing and how you can help.

 - Reduce your carbon footprint.
 You can use a carbon-footprint calculator, like these from the US EPA or UC Berkeley, to estimate your personal or family greenhouse-gas emissions and how you can reduce them (plus how much money you can save.)